Kiran-pro2001/Kiran-pro2001/README.md

 <mark><h2>"The topper has many things to lose but a failure has a universe to achieve".</h2></mark>
-<p>I am a Software Engineer by Profession and An Entrepreneur By Passion. </p>
+<p>I am a Software Engineer by Profession and An Entrepreneur By Passion and Philosopher by Heart. </p>

 💬 Ask me about var topics = [ "HTML", "CSS", "JavaScript", "Bootstrap", "Tailwind", "ReactJs", "NodeJs", "ExpressJs", "Mongodb", "SQL", "Python", "C", "C++", "DSA", "Core Subjects", "Git & Github", "Cloud Computing", "Computer Networks", "Figma"]